Brambles Limited Announces Quotation of New Securities on ASX - TipRanks.com

 The latest announcement is out from Brambles ( (AU:BXB) ).

-Brambles Limited has announced the quotation of 37,374 fully paid ordinary securities on the Australian Securities Exchange (ASX).
-These securities are issued under an employee incentive scheme, indicating a strategic move to enhance employee engagement and retention, potentially impacting the company’s operational efficiency and market positioning.
+Brambles Limited announced the application for the quotation of 3,606 ordinary fully paid securities on the Australian Securities Exchange (ASX).
+These securities are issued under an employee incentive scheme, indicating the company’s ongoing efforts to motivate and retain its workforce, which could positively impact its operational efficiency and market positioning.

 The most recent analyst rating on (AU:BXB) stock is a Buy with a A$28.00 price target.
 To see the full list of analyst forecasts on Brambles stock, see the AU:BXB Stock Forecast page.